kael558/PixPalWeb/README.md

 First time user:
 -> See splash page
--> Click Talk with Ela and take through name.
+-> Click Talk with Viona and take through name.
--> Audio will play saying hello im Ela you cna chat with me about anything.
+-> Audio will play saying hello im Viona you cna chat with me about anything.
 -> Chatting

 Returning user: